Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

     // print("proc(b) is %\n", proc(b));
     // => Error: The declaration of argument 1 requires a value bake
     // (it is declared with a $ before the identifier),
-    // but this expression is not a bakeable literal (its type is s64). print("proc2(b) is %\n", proc2(b));
+    // but this expression is not a bake-able literal (its type is s64). print("proc2(b) is %\n", proc2(b));
     // => a is not constant / proc2(b) is 40
 }